Home (The X-Files): Themes

 The concept of motherhood is also explored in the episode.
 According to Elyce Rae Helford, in her book Fantasy Girls: Gender in the New Universe of Science Fiction and Fantasy Television, Mrs. Peacock functions as a being who has been reduced "to all female functions" by her sons.
 She is "the grotesquely willing mother who has lost any sense of individual purpose" other than to do anything for her children.
 Sonia Saraiya of The A.V.
 Club writes that "Scully's sympathy for a mother that she imagines to be persecuted is turned violently on its head, to reveal a monster whose priorities are not quite so straightforward."
 The episode is also one of the first to explore Scully's desire to become a mother.
 Grant Bain states that the episode presents the dual nature of Scully's "modern desire for motherhood", as opposed to Mrs. Peacock's "perverted notion of family".
 Helford writes that the entry predicts "Scully's fate as the mother of 'immaculately' (technologically) conceived and monstrous progeny".
 In the fifth season, Scully indeed learns that she is a mother, albeit accidentally, after her ova were harvested following her abduction in second season, and an alien/human hybrid named Emily is the result.
 With the revelation that Scully is pregnant at the end of the seventh season finale, "Requiem", the concept revolving around Scully as a mother took center stage in seasons eight and nine with the birth of baby William.

+Emily St. James of Vox writes that the episode "perfectly reflected its particular moment in time" as regards technology entering the backwoods:

 The use of the up-tempo "Wonderful!
 Wonderful!" during a violent murder sequence attracted attention for its contrasting presentation.
 Jan Delasara in X-Files Confidential called the murder of Sheriff Taylor and his wife the most "chilling moment in the series' run", highlighted by the use of a bouncy, classic pop song.
 It further establishes the episode's subversion of nostalgia, by using a well-known pop song during a death scene.